Downwind sails - the difference between the spinnaker and gennaker

 Unlike the spinnaker, which performs best with wind directly from behind, the Code Zero is optimised for lighter winds and works efficiently at wind angles of around 50 to 90 degrees.

 Its flatter shape makes it somewhat similar to an upwind sail but with more power in reaching conditions.
-It is often used in light air races where the ability to sail close to the wind is crucial while maintaining downwind performance.
+It is often used in light air where the ability to sail close to the wind is crucial while maintaining downwind performance.

 Code Zeros often use more robust materials like laminated fabrics to withstand higher loads, as they are designed to perform at tighter wind angles where the forces on the sail are greater.